eughanbell/JH03/README.md

 # Testing

 There are tests for `pss` and `psp`.
 To run, navigate to the `protein-structure-storage` or `protein-structure-prediction` folders.
-Make sure you have the nessecary python libraries installed (by running `pip install -r requirements.txt`).
+Make sure you have the necessary python libraries installed (by running `pip install -r requirements.txt`).
 ```python
 python -m unittest
 ```